U.S. Global Change Research Program

 The United States Global Change Research Program (USGCRP) coordinates and integrates federal research on changes in the global environment and their implications for society.
 The program began as a presidential initiative in 1989 and was codified by Congress through the Global Change Research Act of 1990 (P.L.
 101-606), which called for "a comprehensive and integrated United States research program which will assist the Nation and the world to understand, assess, predict, and respond to human-induced and natural processes of global change."

-Thirteen departments and agencies participate in the USGCRP, which was known as the U.S. Climate Change Science Program from 2002 through 2008.
+Fifteen departments and agencies participate in the USGCRP, which was known as the U.S. Climate Change Science Program from 2002 through 2008.
 The program is steered by the Subcommittee on Global Change Research under the Committee on Environment, Natural Resources and Sustainability, overseen by the Executive Office of the President, and facilitated by a National Coordination Office.
+In 2024, the program added a Subcommittee on Climate Services to steer efforts in integrating climate research into useful and usable services for the Nation.

 Since its inception, the USGCRP has supported research and observational activities in collaboration with several other national and international science programs.

 These activities led to major advances in several key areas including: